frankshearar/Home/PackageReference-enterprise-requirements.md

 # Solution

-With all the requirements
+With all the requirements and validated problem hypothesis, following are the features to be implemented (in order):
 1. Ability to define packages dependencies and versions at solution level
+1. Ability to define transitive package dependency resolution strategy
 1. Ability to define allowed packages dependencies and versions at any level
-1. Ability to define transitive package dependency resolution strategy
 1. [Visual Studio] Ability to manage package dependencies and version at solution level

 ## Define packages dependencies+versions at solution level